samtessema9/heroku-build-logs-mcp-server/README.md

 ## Integrating with Cursor MCP

-Add the following entry to your `.cursor/mcp.config.json`:
+Add the following entry to your `.cursor/mcp.config.json` and restart Cursor:
 ```json
 {
   "servers": [